SeyedHamidreza/car_plate_dataset/README.md

 1. Please use the following email addresses if you have questions or want to contribute to this project:
 	- :email: <seyed.Hamidreza@ua.pt>
 	- :email: <kasaei.hamidreza@gmail.com>

+## ACKNOWLEDGMENT
+We would like to thank Mr. Ehsan Shahri, who played an active role in collecting photos for this dataset.